Howlerloud/Essex-Pc-s/README.md

   <li>When building the website capital letters were used for file paths, this caused issues when it was uploaded to GitHub and was corrected to allow compatibility</li>
   <li>During the initial planning of the website the chosen background colour was to be white but this was found to be hard on the eyes to viewers and was corrected early on in the development</li>
   <li>Originally my forms used JavaScript syntax to inform the user that all form boxes needed to be filled out using a pop up.
 It worked locally but when uploaded to git it would produce a 405 error.
 To address this I eventually used a "required" attribute instead.</li>
+  <li>When the builds page was first made there was an issue with the size of the builds containers resulting in one being bigger than the other, a height of 56rem was added to give the boxes all the same height no matter the content inside resulting in a better layout and user experience.</li>
 </ul>
 <h4>Testing Links</h4>
 <ol>